CtrlK

 Specificity

-Lists multiple specific concrete actions: 'exploration of distributions, relationships, and categorical comparisons' and specific plot types: 'box plots, violin plots, pair plots, heatmaps'.
-Also mentions technical context (pandas integration, built on matplotlib).
+Lists multiple specific concrete actions and plot types: 'exploration of distributions, relationships, and categorical comparisons' plus explicit chart types like 'box plots, violin plots, pair plots, heatmaps'.
+Also mentions pandas integration and matplotlib foundation.

 3 / 3